Most common words in Spanish

 Below are two estimates of the most common words in Modern Spanish.
 Each estimate comes from an analysis of a different text corpus.
 A text corpus is a large collection of samples of written and/or spoken language, that has been carefully prepared for linguistic analysis.
-To determine which words are the most common, researchers create a database of all the words found in the corpus, and categorise them based on the context in which they are used.
+To determine which words are the most common, researchers create a database of all the words found in the corpus, and categorized them based on the context in which they are used.

 The first table lists the 100 most common word forms from the Corpus de Referencia del Español Actual (CREA), a text corpus compiled by the Real Academia Española (RAE).
 The RAE is Spain's official institution for documenting, planning, and standardising the Spanish language.
 A word form is any of the grammatical variations of a word.

 The second table is a list of 100 most common lemmas found in a text corpus compiled by Mark Davies and other language researchers at Brigham Young University in the United States.
 A lemma is the primary form of a word—the one that would appear in a dictionary.
 The Spanish infinitive tener ("to have") is a lemma, while tiene ("has")—which is a conjugation of tener—is a word form.